tu-team/2/doc/design-specification/system-description.md

 Right after machine understanding processed a problem description, TU checks weather current understanding does make sense, according to trained domain information in
 Knowledge base.
+For example problem description: I can not send e-mails via Google.
+This should be detected as not making sense description and should be clarified is Gmail is the one.

 #### Emotional state control

 Time control and reinforcement learning uses emotional state of the system.
 Emotional state control switches entire state of the system according
 to: feedback from human specialist for solution during training, time left to process the incident.
+Emotions examples:

+ 0. Fear
+ 0. Alarm
+ 0. Anger
+ 0. Anxiety
+ 0. Affection
+ 0. Contentment

 ### Selector

-Component that retrieves resources from Knowledge Base.
-Selector is capable of retrieving using Critics requests and [Goals](system-description.md#goal-management).
+Component that retrieves resources(Critics or Way2Think) from Knowledge Base.
+Selector uses Critics requests and [Goals](system-description.md#goal-management).
-Selector uses storage, currently it is No SQL database [Neo4j](http://neo4j.org/).
+Selector also uses storage, currently it is No SQL database [Neo4j](http://neo4j.org/).
 Selector is tightly coupled with Critic.

 ### Critic

 Component is mainly used for analysis processed data in context of current problem solution.
+Output is probability that checked condition is true.
 There are several types of Critic:

  0. Analyser - is used to parse current context and return probability and confidence of the positive result.
  0. Controller - is used to trace some parameter, for example time and alter for example emotional state of the TU system.